borela/naomi/README.md

 # Naomi

-This package was designed to provide a way to create easy to extend syntax highlighting.
-It does so by breaking the syntaxes into multiple files and having lots of tests to assert the expected scenarios.

-Color schemes are going to be provided not only to test the highlighting and show the new features, but to serve as a base to create new ones.
+Package designed to provide easy to extend syntax highlighting.
+Color schemes are provided not only to test the highlighting and show the new features, but to serve as a template to create new ones.

-Right now, only PHP 7 is supported but other languages are going to be added as soon as time allows it.
-Feel free to send pull requests, any help will be highly appreciated.

 ## Features